krishnalagad/learn-springboot-with-me/README.md

 # learn-springboot-with-me
-learn-springboot-with-me repository has projects containing API's developed using spring boot framework with hibernate ORM.
+This repository has projects containing API's developed using spring boot framework with hibernate ORM.